ilulillirillion/legend_of_zelta/roadmap.md

 ---

+# Planning

-# Repository
+## Repository
   - Dynamic README generation.
 Either append build journal to README automatically or fully generate a README file on build from sources.
+  - Some sort of configuration -> template resolution model.

-# App Structure:
+## App Structure:
   - Use CMakeLists to build with cmake

-# Code Paradigm:
+## Code Paradigm:
   - Follow OOP for increased performance.
 Use FP wherever in modular components where the performance lost is sufficiently mitigated or absent altogether.

-# Code Features:
+## Code Features:
   - Monads
     - optional monad
     - error handling monad
   - Expose interface for python scripting

-# App
+## App
   - logger
     - togglable
     - can set levels